Mental Health Case Management vs. Therapy: What’s the Difference?

 Figuring out the right kind of mental health support can feel like a full-time job.
 Do you need a therapist?
 A case manager?
 Both?
 If you’ve been searching for case managers for mental health near me, you’re probably looking for someone to help you coordinate care, find resources, and make sure nothing falls through the cracks.
 If therapy is on your mind, you’re likely looking for emotional healing, coping skills, and personal growth.

-Woman talking to a man
+Woman talking to a therapist - The LHH Experience

 What Does a Mental Health Case Manager Do?